 The official GST website of the government is www.gst.gov.in, also known as the GST Portal.
-It helps taxpayers with a variety of programs, including getting GST registration, filing GST returns, applying for refunds, and canceling their GST registration.
+It helps taxpayers with a variety of programs, including getting GST registration, filing GST returns, applying for refunds, and cancelling their GST registration.

 The fact that the tax administration must rely heavily on technologies is an essential part of the GST regime.
-Taxpayers will no longer be expected to contact tax departments in person for reviews or to file applications or returns, despite the fact that facilitation centers are located across India.
+Taxpayers will no longer be expected to contact tax departments in person for reviews or to file applications or returns, despite the fact that facilitation centres are located across India.

 Both correspondence, such as accepting, denying, or referring to applications, may be achieved via the GST portal.
 It provides the department’s notification and a window for taxpayers to respond to them.

 Below given is the process to registering on the GST Portal and login

 For gst portal, there are two kinds of login procedures.
 One is for returning tourists, and the other is for first-time visitors.
 Let’s take a closer look at both protocols:

 Step 1 – Go to the GST portal and click on the ‘Login’ link in the top right corner of the website.